Language: EN

 In summary, to power Arduino we can:

-• Apply 6-12V to the jack connector available on Arduino UNO, Mega, among other models
+• Apply 6-12V to the jack plug available on Arduino UNO, Mega, among other models

 • Apply 6-12V between the GND pin and the RAW pin (Vin pin on Arduino Mini)

-For more information on power limitations in Arduino, and entry points in the different models, see the post Arduino Pinout Diagram.
+For more information on power limitations in Arduino and entry points in different models, check the entry Arduino Pinout Diagram.

 Options for powering Arduino with batteries

-Now that we have seen the options we have to power Arduino, we can see the different solutions we have to power our projects with batteries.
+Now that we have seen what options we have to power Arduino, we can look at the various solutions we have to power our projects with batteries.

 A 9V battery